orbeon/orbeon-forms-doc/XForms:-Validation.md

     <xf:alert validation="c1 c2">

+In this example, `c1` and `c2` refer to `id` attributes on `xf:constraint` elements.
+Only `xf:constraint` elements associated with a bind pointing to the node to which the control is bound are considered.

 Blank `level` and `validation` attributes are equivalent to no attributes.

 If both `level` and `validation` attributes are specified, `level` is ignored: